mikekistler/aspnet-openapi-examples/README.md

 ### name

-The name of the parameter in the delegate method is used as-is in the `name` field of the parameter object -- no case-convention is applied -- but an alternate can be specified in the parameters of the `From{Query,Path,Header}` attribute.
+The name of the parameter in the delegate method is used as-is in the `name` field of the parameter object -- no case-convention is applied -- but an alternate name can be specified in the parameters of the `From{Query,Path,Header}` attribute.

 ### description